Edward Stephenson (musician)

-Edward "Ed" Stephenson (Eduardo de Rosamaria)(Edvard Stefanyshyn) (born 12 August 1976 in Toronto, Canada) is a classical/nuevo flamenco guitarist who has toured throughout North America since he was sixteen.
+Edward Stephenson (born 12 August 1976) is a Canadian flamenco guitarist who has toured throughout North America since he was sixteen.
 He is also the founder of the Paco Band, the North Carolina Guitar Quartet, and the Stephenson Guitar Quartet.

 Life and career

 Early years

-Ed was the son of Edward Peter Stephenson, who passed when he was nine years of age.
-His mother, Rosemarie raised him and his sister Darlene until she remarried to Robert Grinton when Ed was thirteen.
+Stephenson was born on 12 August 1976, in Toronto.
+He is the son of Edward Peter Stephenson, who passed when he was nine years of age.
+His mother, Rosemarie, raised him and his sister Darlene until she remarried to Robert Grinton when Ed was thirteen.
 In his early teens, Ed won the Canadian Music Competition and the Kiwanis Music Competition.
 His early studies were with Ivan Maracle in Toronto, Canada who prepared Ed for his audition for Aaron Shearer at the Peabody Conservatory.

-Ed started his collegiate studies at the Peabody Conservatory, in Baltimore, Maryland, as an undergraduate student.
+He started his collegiate studies at the Peabody Conservatory, in Baltimore, Maryland, as an undergraduate student.
 Later, he relocated to North Carolina to complete his degree at the University of North Carolina School of the Arts under the direction of Aaron Shearer.

-He performed at the grand opening of the Roger L. Stevens Center in Winston-Salem under the direction of Leonard Bernstein, with Isaac Stern as the soloist, and Gregory Peck as the master of ceremonies.
-Guests in attendance included Agnes de Mille, Cliff Robertson, Governor James Hunt, President and Mrs. Gerald Ford and Lady Bird Johnson.
+Stephenson performed at the grand opening of the Stevens Center in Winston-Salem under the direction of Leonard Bernstein, with Isaac Stern as the soloist, and Gregory Peck as the master of ceremonies.
+Guests in attendance included Agnes de Mille, Cliff Robertson, Governor James Hunt, President Gerald Ford and Lady Bird Johnson.